kodlokal/kodlokal/README.md

 # Kodlokal Server

-AI Gateway & Local Inference Server for the GPU Poor and GPU-less.
+AI Local Inference Server for the GPU Poor and GPU-less.

+Used for the emacs package https://github.com/kodlokal/kodlokal.el

 ## Install